-Anyone registered in Orange County may request an absentee ballot using any of the request methods below.
-An elector or an elector’s designee can request an absentee ballot for all elections through the end of the calendar year for the second ensuing regularly scheduled general election (including those not yet scheduled at the time of the request).
+Anyone registered in Orange County may request to vote-by-mail using any of the request methods below.
+An elector or an elector’s designee can request a ballot to vote-by-mail for all elections through the end of the calendar year for the second ensuing regularly scheduled general election (including those not yet scheduled at the time of the request).

 ELECTOR’S SIGNATURE ON FILE

-A request for an absentee ballot to be mailed must be received no later than 5 p.m. the 6th day (Wednesday) prior to an election.
+A request for a vote-by-mail ballot to be delivered via mail must be received no later than 5 p.m. the 6th day (Wednesday) prior to an election.

-- Online: You may request an absentee ballot online.
+- Online: You may request a vote-by-mail ballot online.

 - By Phone: (407) 836-2070